 It's not typical for students with disabilities to have aides in the classroom with them at the college level.
 Some exceptions may be made for students with severe physical disabilities who may need physical assistance in the classroom, but these are rare exceptions.
-Students with disabilities do not typically have classroom aides in the college environment.
+Students with disabilities do not typically have classroom aides in the university environment.

 What materials do I need in order to register for services?

 In order to register with any disability services office students must submit medical documentation of their disability / disabilities.
 While an IEP or a 504 may be a good place to start, most disability services offices need more documentation aside from the IEP / 504.
-Medically documentation from a qualified provider is needed as students are covered under different disability laws in college than in pre-college and the purpose of accommodations are different.
-In elementary and high school accommodations exist to ensure success, while in college, accommodations do not necessarily guarantee success and exist to provide equal access to the academic environment.
+Medical documentation from a qualified provider is needed as students are covered under different disability laws in college than in pre-college and the purpose of accommodations are different.
+In elementary and high school, accommodations exist to ensure success, while in college, accommodations do not necessarily guarantee success and exist to provide equal access to the academic environment.
 Fitchburg State's documentation requirements can be found here.

 Do I have to disclose my disability during the admissions process?

-No, you do not have to write that you have a disability on your application for admission to FSU.
-I would encourage students to not disclose during the admissions process unless they are using disability as rationale as to why they didn't meet an admissions standard.
+No, you do not have to indicate that you have a disability on your application for admission to Fitchburg State.
+We would encourage students to not disclose during the admissions process unless they are using disability as a rationale as to why they didn't meet an admissions standard.
 For example, a foreign language exemption.
-Once admitted, if students wish to use accommodations with our office, they should get registered with the DSO by filling out the application on our website and submitting documentation to us via email or fax at email@example.com or 978-665-4786 respectively.
+Once admitted, if students wish to use accommodations with our office, they should get registered with the DSO by filling out the application on our website and submitting documentation to us via email or confidential fax at firstname.lastname@example.org or 978.665.4786 respectively.

 Does Fitchburg State provide mental health support to students?

-Yes, the Counseling Services Center on campus provides mental health therapy to all students (not just students with disabilities) who want therapy.
+Yes, the Counseling Services Office on campus provides mental health counseling to all students (not just students with disabilities) who want support.
 More information can be found on the Counseling Services page.

 Do you offer extended time accommodations?